Kshitij-Karkera/Plant-Disease-Detection-with-React-and-Python/README.md

 # Plant Disease Detection
 Plant Disease Detection is a web-based application leveraging React for the frontend and Python (FastAPI, PyTorch) for the backend.
-It uses an SVM-trained machine learning model to identify plant diseases from images, providing farmers and researchers with accurate, real-time diagnostics for better crop health management.
+It uses an ResNet for deep learning model to identify plant diseases from images, providing farmers and researchers with accurate, real-time diagnostics for better crop health management.

 ## Run Python Model